tengyu-liu/GenDexGrasp/README.md

   --num_vis: int, number of visualization.
 ```

-, and you can read the name list of robotic hand and object in `./MultiDex/robot_object_names.json`.
+, and you can get the name list of robotic hand and object in `./MultiDex/robot_object_names.json`.

 ## TODO